-Would you be willing to reach out to support other newly bereaved parents?
+Are you 3 or more years past your own loss?
+Would you be willing to reach out to support more newly bereaved parents?

 If so, we would encourage you to consider our grief companion role.
 As a grief companion you would be helping a more recently bereaved parent by providing informal support and friendship to them in the early months following the death of their child.
+Your support will be offered to the parent for up to a year.
 This can be such an important way for parents to access peer support and particularly so where there is no face-to-face local support or group in their area.

-TCF's grief companion scheme began as a pilot project.
-Many matches have now been made with parents benefiting greatly from this one-to-one, peer support.
-We are looking for bereaved parents who are at least 3/4 years on from their own bereavement and who are feeling more ‘resilient’ around their loss.
+TCF's Grief Companion Scheme scheme began as a pilot project.
+Many matches have now been made with parents benefitting greatly from this one-to-one, peer support.
+We are looking for bereaved parents who are at least 3 years on from their own bereavement and who are feeling more ‘resilient’ around their loss.

 As a grief companion, you will be using your own experience and ways of coping to be alongside another bereaved parent.
 Some of the qualities that make a good grief companion are:

 Our Grief Companion Coordinator, Shirley, will offer you guidance in your role and will be on hand to advise and support you where required.
-If you would like to read more, our Guidelines for Grief Companions will give you a clearer idea of what is expected.
 If you would like to discuss the role before applying, please contact Shirley at email@example.com and she will be happy to help.

 If you would like to apply to be a volunteer Grief Companion for another more newly bereaved parent please complete this online form with as much information as you can give us.
 This helps us to find a suitable parent for you to befriend.